 - On my project, I employed a specialist to oversee the work of all the trades.
-I was involved heavily myself but have no direct experience of most of the work.
+I was involved heavily myself but have no direct experience with most of the work.
 What this did, was to have someone coordinate all work before it started, helping to avoid issues, via daily communications with the relevant trades.
 He also reviewed work as items were completed before follow-on trades started work.
 I remained the project manager but this individual advised and helped me all the way.

-- Whoever is acting as the ‘PM’, they must talk to contractors on-site or due on-site every day.
+- Whoever is acting as the ‘PM’ must talk to contractors on-site or due on-site every day.
 If there are issues or delays, you need to know about them ASAP and you should be part of the decision-making process.
 Most important of all, the PM should know about issues as early as possible and should be working to reduce the timescale impact to as close to zero as possible.

 Testing, acceptance and final payment(s)

 - Ensure you test (multiple times if possible) every one of the newly installed items and services as soon as they are installed (never assume the installation engineer has done this – most don’t do it) and always before any further work progresses – check for functions, performance or especially leaks.
-You don’t want to find bad news far later on when the fix will be much more time-consuming and could cause unwanted delays, re-work and maybe even additional cost.
+You don’t want to find bad news far later on when the fix will be much more time-consuming and could cause unwanted delays, re-work and maybe even additional costs.

-- For all works that need to be weather proof, inspect them as early as possible following bad weather and especially if you get the chance before making your final payment.
+- For all works that need to be weatherproof, inspect them as early as possible following bad weather and especially if you get the chance before making your final payment.